linostar/zombireBot/README.md

-Small lemon | no | +1 MP (MP will not go over Maximum MP) Medium lemon | no | +2 MP (MP will not go over Maximum MP) Large lemon | no | +3 MP (MP will not go over Maximum MP) Melon | no | sacrifices 1 MP to obtain 5 HP Transformic | no | tranforms the player to the opposite type without affecting his/her stats Explodic | yes | suicidal attack (renders the HP of the user and the target to 1) Neutralic | yes | removes any bonus effect of a particular player Switchic | yes | switches the HP stats between player and target
+Small lemon | no | +1 MP (MP will not go over Maximum MP) Medium lemon | no | +2 MP (MP will not go over Maximum MP) Large lemon | no | +3 MP (MP will not go over Maximum MP) Transformic | no | tranforms the player to the opposite type without affecting his/her stats Explodic | yes | suicidal attack (renders the HP of the user and the target to 1) Neutralic | yes | removes any bonus effect of a particular player Switchic | yes | switches the HP stats between player and target Drainic | yes | sacrifices 1 MP to decrease a target's HP by 5

 The unused items will remain in the player inventory even after a round ends.